Bylaws - Updated 2019

 - Educator Member – any person who is a full‐time educator who is a teacher, professor or general educator from an accredited educational institution related to the construction industry, including, but not limited to the disciplines of accounting, law or general business.
 Educator members shall have one vote on each matter put forth to the membership for a vote,

-- International Membership – any General or Associate member outside the U.S. (excluding Canada) with financial responsibilities in an organization that employs labor in the construction industry, enters into contracts for the improvement of real property or manufactures or sells any building product or material.
-International memberships will receive electronic communications only.
+- International Membership – any General or Associate member outside the U.S. with financial responsibilities in an organization that employs labor in the construction industry, enters into contracts for the improvement of real property or manufactures or sells any building product or material.
+International memberships will generally receive electronic communications only: provided, however, that CFMA may reasonably determine that communication in non-electronic format from time-to-time may be appropriate.
 International members shall have one vote on each matter put forth to the membership for a vote,

 - Retired – any member with at least 5 years of general or associate membership in CFMA at the time they retire from employment.
 Retired members shall have one vote on each matter put forth to the membership for a vote,